 4. Working More Hours Than Allowed

 Most student visas allow nonresidents to work up to a certain amount of time while they study.
 However, if you go beyond those hours, you may be found in violation of the terms of your visa, which is grounds for deportation and visa termination.

 Whether you are allowed to work and how many hours depends on the type of visa you hold.
 F-I visa holders (which is the most common form of student visa) can work up to 20 hours a week on campus.
 Students wishing to work longer hours or off-campus hours must gain prior authorization from USCIS.
 This can be achieved by submitting USCIS form I-20, however, the student must show emergent circumstances apply (emergency situations).

 Those holding F-2 and M-visas are not allowed to work and must secure an appropriate work visa if seeking employment.
 J-2 visa holders may request work authorization from USCIS by submitting form I-765.

 Get Legal Help if You Have Visa Violations

 If you have violated the terms of your visa, it’s recommended that you talk to an immigration attorney as soon as possible.
 Immigration attorneys, like those at Robinson & Henry, P.C. know the regulations, the evidence your case needs for a successful outcome, and can represent you in front of an immigration judge.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.
 Si gustarÍa hablar con nosotros en español, por favor llámenos al 720-359-2442.